renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 39:
 40: #include <unittest/Test.h>
 41:
+42: #include <baremetal/Logger.h>
+43:
-42: /// @file
+44: /// @file
-43: /// Test implementation
+45: /// Test implementation
-44:
-45: using namespace baremetal;
 46:
-47: namespace unittest {
+47: using namespace baremetal;
 48:
+49: namespace unittest {
+50:
+51: LOG_MODULE("Test");
+52:
-49: /// <summary>
+53: /// <summary>
-50: /// Actual test implementation
+54: /// Actual test implementation
-51: /// </summary>
+55: /// </summary>
-52: void Test::RunImpl() const
+56: void Test::RunImpl() const
-53: {
+57: {
+58:     LOG_INFO("In test");
-54: }
+59: }
-55:
+60:
-56: } // namespace unittest
+61: } // namespace unittest
 ```

-As you can see this is a very simple implementation, we simply implement the `RunImpl()` method with an default implementation.
+As you can see this is a very simple implementation, we simply implement the `RunImpl()` method by logging the string `Test::RunImpl default` to the console.
+This is done to distinguish between the default implementation, and an override.

 ### Update CMake file {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_ADDING_A_TEST___STEP_2_UPDATE_CMAKE_FILE}